skip to main content

 Anti-bribery Commitment

-The Group is committed to the prevention, deterrence and detection of fraud, bribery and all other corrupt business practices and so has an Anti-Bribery Commitment.
-It is the policy of the Group to conduct all of its business activities with honesty, integrity, and the highest possible ethical standards.
-This Policy was last updated in September 2023.
+The Group is committed to the prevention, deterrence and detection of fraud, bribery and all other corrupt business practices, and it is the policy of the Group to conduct all of its business activities with honesty, integrity, and the highest possible ethical standards.

 Group-Wide Dealing Policy

 The Group has a Group-Wide Dealing Policy that imposes restrictions on transactions in the Company’s securities beyond those imposed by law.
-Its purpose is to ensure that Directors, Employees and other restricted persons do not abuse, and do not place themselves under suspicion of that, inside information that they may be thought to have, especially in periods leading up to an announcement of the Company’s results.
+Its purpose is to ensure that Directors, Employees and other restricted persons do not abuse or place themselves under suspicion of abusing inside information that they may have (or perceived to have), such as in periods leading up to an announcement of the Company’s annual and interim results.

 Disaster Recovery

-The Company and its subsidiary in the US have Disaster Recovery Plans in place.
+The Company and its subsidiaries in the US have Disaster Recovery Plans in place.

 Principle 9: Maintain governance structures and processes that are fit for purpose and support good decision making by the Board.

-The CEO and Chairman have regular calls to discuss current issues with a wide variety of topics covered in 2023.
-The Chairman also has individual sessions with other directors to discuss the business.
+The Board regularly reviews its governance framework to ensure it is fit for purpose and carries out annual reviews of the Committees’ terms of reference.
+The CEO and Chair have regular calls to discuss current issues with a wide variety of topics.
+The Chair also has individual sessions with other directors to discuss the business.

 A formal Board programme is agreed before the start of each financial year.
-This is structured, as far as possible, to align with the Group’s annual financial programme.
+This is structured to align with the Group’s annual financial programme.

 The Board is responsible for the long-term performance of the Group.
-Specific matters are reserved for the Board.
-These include Group strategy, corporate and capital structures, approval of key financial matters (annual and interim results, budgets, dividend policy) and Board membership and remuneration.
+Specific matters are reserved for the Board including Group strategy, corporate and capital structures, approval of key financial matters (annual and interim results, budgets, dividend policy) and Board membership and remuneration.

 The Board is committed to an improvement in its governance approach and aims to enhance and develop compliance with best practice as appropriate for the size of the Company.